Foundation Repair Process

 - The under side of a foundation looks like a waffle.
 The thicker parts of the waffled underside are called the foundation beams.

 A/C Pads need to be lifted.
 The pads are what the A/C units rest on.
-When the house is lifted, everything next to the house moves up.
+When the house is lifted during the foundation repair process, everything next to the house moves up.
 Lifting the A/C pads in the preparation stage helps all the A/C connections move with the lift.
 Connections in the ground are uncovered to allow them to move freely during the lift.

 Once the foundation repair lift is completed, landscaping is put back in place and connections are covered back up with soil.